darvein/darvein.github.io/content/misc/movies.md

 - Possession (1981): A psychological horror drama about a spy who discovers his wife's increasingly bizarre behavior.
 - Ringu (1998): A Japanese horror film about a videotape that curses viewers to die within a week of watching it.
 - Saw 3D: The seventh installment in the Saw franchise, involving a deadly game of survival.
-- The Silence of the Lambs (1991): A psychological horror film featuring a young FBI cadet seeking the help of an imprisoned cannibal to catch another serial killer.
 - The Texas Chainsaw Massacre 1 & 2: Horror films about a family of cannibals and their chainsaw-wielding member, Leatherface.
 - The Thing (1982): A science fiction horror film about a research team in Antarctica being hunted by a shape-shifting alien.